-Rabbits are often thought of as outdoor pets, where they’ve typically been kept in small, dark hutches in the backyard.
+Rabbits are often thought of as outdoor pets.
+They’ve typically been kept in small, dark hutches in the backyard.
 However, indoor life is really where it’s at.
 Rabbits should be kept in an area of the home where people hang out, ideally in a large, enriched enclosure or with free run of an entire room.
-This helps them become part of the family where they belong.
+That way, they can become part of the family where they belong.

-When you have rabbits in your life, you’ll find yourself frequenting the produce aisles more than ever.
+When you have rabbits, you’ll find yourself frequenting the produce aisles more than ever.
 Rabbits are herbivores and thrive on a diet that includes plenty of fresh vegetables every day.
 Leafy greens like kale, bok choy, parsley and romaine lettuce are especially good for them.
 As a result, many rabbit guardians find themselves being complimented on their healthy food choices at checkout.
 Having rabbits must just inspire you to eat more greens yourself!

 5. Rabbits are entertaining

 Perhaps because rabbits have traditionally been kept outdoors, away from the family, they’ve long been overlooked and misunderstood as companion animals.
 However, those fortunate enough to spend some time with them are often surprised to discover just how affectionate and interactive they are.

 Like dogs and cats, rabbits have unique personalities.
 Some are laid back, while others have a more in-your-face style that demands attention.
 They’re very intelligent too, and can be trained to do tricks or even rabbit agility.

 As social animals, rabbits do best when they have another rabbit for company.
 Keeping two together will double your fun!